Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/1 - Adapting to Input.md

   - Larger rows in Gmail
   - Couch Mode in Vimeo

-➡️ Design for user need, not for input
+:arrow_right: Design for user need, not for input

 ### 3: Make things accessible